dullhunk/whats-the-story-learning-glory/index.md

     + Are teaching and learning are overlooked?
     + Undervalued?
 Misunderstood?
     + Not considered newsworthy?
     + Difficult to find stories to write about?
+See examples at [blogs.manchester.ac.uk/itl](https://blogs.manchester.ac.uk/itl/)
-    + Not what readers want to read about?
+    + It could be that learning isn't glamourous enough and therefore not what readers want to read about?
-    + Maybe learners are not telling their stories?
+    + Maybe learners are just not telling their stories?
+Or they are too small and personal to merit media attention?
     + Could teachers be too busy to tell their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
 See Reference [1]
     + Words like [scholarship](https://www.staffnet.manchester.ac.uk/umitl/resources/scholarship-toolkit/) are equally rare and `pedagog*` appears exactly zero times in a decade.
     + Why is this?
 What is going on?
 Are we missing something?